tjvantoll/docs/start/getting-started.md

 ---
-title: Getting Started Guide
+title: Tutorial—Getting Started Guide
 description: Learn the basics of how NativeScript works, how to set up your system, and how to create your first app
-position: 6
+position: 9
 guide: true
-publish: false
+publish: true
-slug: tutorial
 previous_url: /getting-started
 ---